minsoc :: Overview

 -Testbench included, for the simulation of exacly your configured system

-All minsoc FPGA indenpendent features have been simulated and proven to work.
+All minsoc FPGA generic features have been simulated and proven to work.

-The FPGA independent features have been tested on an FPGA implementation and are working.
-These comprehend the FPGA independent only modules, start-up, Ethernet, UART and or1200 OpenRISC; and the generic JTAG tap and the generic clock divider.
-The latters can be either FPGA dependent or independent.
-On the other hand, the generic memory cannot be implemented in an FPGA independent way, because the synthesizer does not allocate them to RAMs, consuming then all FPGA flip-flops.
+The FPGA generic features have been tested on an FPGA implementation and are working.
+These comprehend the FPGA generic only modules, start-up, Ethernet, UART and or1200 OpenRISC; and the generic JTAG tap and the generic clock divider.
+Both, JTAG tap and clock divider, can optionally be FPGA specific.
+On the other hand, the generic memory cannot be implemented in an FPGA generic way, because the synthesizer does not allocate them to RAMs, consuming then all FPGA flip-flops.

-The FPGA dependent features, onchip memory, clock frequency adaptation and JTAG taps have to be tested for different FPGAs.
+The FPGA specific features, onchip memory, clock frequency adaptation and JTAG taps have to be tested for different FPGAs.
 Xilinx implementations differs in both instantiation and implementation for all modules.
 Altera differs perhaps in implementation, but the modules can be instantiated equally.
-For now there is no specific implementation of a clock frequency adaptation PLL for Altera, since a nice verilog instantiation of an Altera PLL has not been found yet.
+A specific implementation of a clock frequency adaptation PLL for Altera has been recently added by Javier Almansa.

-Test of FPGA dependent features requires feedback from users, for now we have positive results from the following configurations:
+Test of FPGA specific features requires feedback from users, for now we have positive results from the following configurations:

 -Xilinx, Spartan 3E (Spartan3E Starter Kit) (Thanks to Bakiri Mohammed)